lifepillar/vim-zeef/Readme.md

 :call zeef#ColorschemeSwitcher()
 ```

+If you want to define a command or a mapping for a zeef in your `vimrc` and
+your `vimrc` is written in Vim 9 script, you may proceed it as follows:

+    vim9script
+    import autoload 'zeef.vim'

+    # Define a command to browse recent files
+    command! -nargs=0 OldFiles zeef.Args(v:oldfiles)

+    # Define a mapping for the same purpose
+    nnoremap <c-n> <scriptcmd>zeef.Args(v:oldfiles)<cr>

+**Note:** before Vim 9.1.0403, you may have to create a symbolic link in your
+Vim's autoload directory for the autoload import to work.
+For instance:

+    mkdir -p ~/.vim/autoload
+    cd ~/.vim/autoload
+    ln -s ../pack/plugins/start/zeef/autoload/zeef.vim zeef.vim

-Zeef is fully documented: see `:help zeef.txt` for the details.
+Finally, Zeef is fully documented: see `:help zeef.txt` for the details.